meganindya/btech-assignments/computer-networks/assg-3/README.md

 1. Display the different header fields (Ethernet headers , IP headers and TCPheaders) of the packets intercepted of the NIC of your system using raw socket.
 Analyze and explain the data.

-2. Implement Wake-On-LAN for 10 Pcs in your laboratory so that machines are started automatically at a predefined time everyday (on 5 days of the week).
-You can use crontab to implement this.
-Also, explore how you can shutdown automatically a set of machines similarly at a fixed point of time.
+2. Write a program to schedule booting of ten machines in your laboratory everyday (except Saturday and Sunday) at 10 a.m. in the morning.
+(Cron and Wake On Lan).
 Design and write a mobile Android app to do the same.